My sister looked like she was about to vomit.

 I created the map below to help you with your own Michigan fall cider crawl.
 Zooming into southeast Michigan, you’ll see the cider mills we visited in a different color.
 If any orchards/cider mills were missed, please send me a message or add it to the comments below and the map will be updated.

-The Fall Cider Crawl: A Route of Southeast Michigan Cider Mills
+The Michigan Fall Cider Crawl: A Trail of Southeast Michigan Cider Mills

 For the sake of good puns, we’ll call it the Apple Corridor.
 You get it, right?
 Apple Core-idor?